Insurance carriers respond to the global pandemic and how they’re helping out communities and individuals.

 On April 5, they announced that the company is committing $10 million to pandemic relief efforts globally and that they will not conduct any layoffs of Chubb employees while in the midst of the pandemic.

-On April 13, they also announced that they will be providing a credit for its personal auto insurance clients in the form of a 35% premium reduction for the months of April and May, with additional discounts for subsequent months, as the situation warrants.
-All adjustments are subject to regulatory approval and no action is required on the client’s end.
+On April 13, they also announced that they will be providing a credit for its personal auto insurance clients in the form of a 35% premium reduction for the months of April, May, and a portion of June.
+No action is required on the client’s end.
+The credit applies to the upcoming renewals and will be shown as a renewal credit or as a refund check at renewal for a few select states.

 If assistance is needed with billing issues, please reach out to your Account Manager to discuss.